 - Compatibility: Visme presentations can be created on any device with a browser.

 Visme’s interface is a bit more advanced than a lot of the software on this list, but if you have the time to learn about the platform, it’s a powerful, free tool for creating captivating slide presentations.

 Create a Powerful Presentation by Trying New Tools

 When most of your colleagues are using PowerPoint, it’s easy to feel like you should hop on the bandwagon and use the software, too.
 But your presentation is far more likely to have an impact on your audience if you explore other software.
-Alternative presentation software can offer unique visual features that engage people beyond the typical bullet-point slides everyone is used to watching.
+Alternative presentation software and even apps on your phone can offer unique visual features and compelling videos that engage people beyond the typical bullet-point slides everyone is used to watching.

 Understand the software pros and cons in this guide so you can try a new program for creating presentations—one that fits your organization’s need and delights your audience with novel, engaging features.